What They Talked About

 Enter Steiner, his nutty religion, and his deeply flawed educational scheme.
 Steiner's inventions represent one particularly odd version of mankind’s rush into darkness.
 It’s a rush we must stop if we, and all the creatures of the Earth that are subject to our dispensation, are to survive.
 Steiner, and Anthroposophy, and Waldorf schools occupy one little corner of the loony bin we have built for ourselves.
 If we can disassemble this little corner, maybe we can move on to disassemble the rest, and maybe one day mankind can face the light unflinchingly, and the future will be bright.
 I hope so.
 I’m not confident that humankind will opt for sanity — our record so far doesn't inspire much confidence — but I do hope.

 In the following set of passages, I’d like to concentrate on a single subject: A School Run by Anthroposophists.
 What is such a school like?

 Here's a relatively innocuous statement made by Steiner.
 And I promise you a surprise: I will agree with part of the statement.

-As I indicated earlier, “Anthroposophy” literally means "wisdom of the human being."
+As I indicated earlier, the word “Anthroposophy” literally means "wisdom of the human being."
 Urging Waldorf teachers to ponder human nature as seen in the light of Anthroposophical knowledge is effectively a prescription for deeper and deeper immersion in Anthroposophy.
 As for the “nature of the human being,” we must realize that the Anthroposophical conception of human nature is utterly bizarre.
 I’ll go into this, in some detail, below.
 [Also see "Oh Humanity".]